We’ve all heard it: “It’s just a habit.”

 You’re up against chemistry, emotions, and a loop your body has learned to depend on.

-The good news?
-Once you understand that, you can stop blaming yourself—and start working with the real problem.
+And you start working with the real problem.

 — Brent